• Recipes

 • 💬 Comments

 Beer bread gets its name and its flavor from the beer in the batter.
-With just 4 ingredients and a quick and simple mixing, this bread is perfect for beginner bakers and busy cooks.
-You can measure and mix this bread in just a few minutes and it can be baked while you preparing dinner.
+This four ingredient beer bread has a quick and simple mixing, so this bread is perfect for beginner bakers and busy cooks.
+You can measure and mix this bread in just a few minutes, and it can be baked while you're preparing dinner.

 While many sources state that this bread is leavened by the yeast in the beer, this is not true.
 The bread actually gets its rise from baking powder and baking soda contained in the self-rising flour.
 In short, this is a quick bread and not a yeast bread, although it does have the heavenly aroma and flavor of yeast bread.